cabuelow/mang-qual-models/README.md

 - So this is done - just explain difference between the scenarios
 - except this won't work for spatial predictions. in that way the model isn't adequately capturing coastal squeeze.
 Unless we do a model structure where if there is coastal development, interaction between SLR and mangroves is 0.
 - so for spatial predictions, we should have both scenarios, and identify sites where this changes predictions substantially. another source of ambiguity.
+- removed density dependence from sea level rise - matrix isn't sign stable. so will keep

 In the scripts folder you will find: